tianyingw/tianyingw.github.io/gallery.md

 ---
 layout: page
-title: Showcase
+title: Undergraduate Student Research Training
 ---

 Welcome!
-Here are some research projects with undergraduate students under my supervision at Tsinghua University.
+I have supervised ten undergraduate students at Tsinghua University with various research training projects, including statistical methodologies on modeling zero-inflated data, multivariate regression, low-rank approximation, genetic association studies, etc. Here are some examples.
 More on the way!

 ## Modeling zero-inflated data with error-in-variables